Upper St. Clair High School: Music and theater

 The USCHS music program has three components: (1) choral courses, (2) instrumental courses, and (3) extra-curricular activities.
 The focus of courses is on performance rather than music theory or history.

-Choral courses include Men's Ensemble, Women's choir, Clarion Choir, Pantheon Choir, and Chanteclair Choir, and can be elective or selective.
-Extra-curricular vocal ensembles include the Chanteclairs depending on student interest.
+Choral courses include the elective Men's Ensemble, Women's Choir, Clarion Choir, and Pantheon Choir as well as the selective chamber choir known as the Chanteclairs.
 Instrumental courses offerings include string and full orchestra, concert band, and jazz band.

 The Panther Marching Band holds a two-week training program during the summer to help students prepare for football half-time performances and festivals.
 In addition, it rehearses after school during the first nine weeks of the school year.
 The band makes at least one trip each spring to perform at a major festival.
 In recent years, multiple USCHS students have been accepted into all-state instrumental music ensembles and choirs.